jpegleg/cryptoCore/README.txt

 Important Note:
-Both your msg and your key seed files must be binary and of the same length.
+Both your msg and your key seed files must contain binary strings and of the same length.
 Place them in the ~/seeds directory.

 The files need to be named a.xor and b.xor.